Supplements to Enhance Your Dog's Health

 The more good bacteria your dog has, the better his body is able to defend against toxins and prevent autoimmune disease, obesity, mood disorders, and diabetes.

-The best sources of natural probiotics are cow/goat kefir or yogurt and fermented vegetables.
+The best food sources of probiotics are cow/goat kefir or yogurt and fermented vegetables.

 Natural source of prebiotics include: apples, asparagus, dandelion greens, mushrooms like Turkey Tail, Reishi, or Chaga), fresh garlic, and banana.
 Make sure to crush or chop up the garlic and let sit for 10-15 minutes before serving to allow the medicinal properties to activate.
 Feed 1 tsp per 30 lbs of body weight per day for garlic.
 If you feed bananas, less is more and try to feed while the banana is still green to limit the sugar consumption.